-It’s a long time since my days at Parklands High School in Chorley or my college days in Preston and even my university days in Manchester.
-I think it’s fair to say that although I’ve got an education, it’s not the best education I could have got and it’s one which has very little to do with what I’ve been doing since I left education.
+It’s a long time since my days at Parklands High School in Chorley, my college days in Preston, and even my university days in Manchester.
+I think it’s fair to say that although I’ve got an education, it’s not the best education I could have got, and it has very little to do with what I’ve been doing since I left teaching.

-As soon as the talking shop was over I had chance to meet with some of the kids, many of whom wanted to shake my hand, I’m hoping because I’d gone in there and given them the chance to think about another way, another option.
+As soon as the talking shop was over, I had a chance to meet with some of the kids, many of whom wanted to shake my hand, I’m hoping because I’d gone in there and given them the chance to think about another way, another option.

-What kind of world do we want to create, why are we pressuring our kids into a future of academia for them only to come out and find they have to start right at the bottom rung of the ladder where they would have done if they’d have started that job three years earlier.
+What kind of world do we want to create?
+Why are we pressuring our kids into a future of academia for them only to come out and find they have to start right at the bottom rung of the ladder where they would have done if they had started that job three years earlier.
 What type of world are we creating where we ask our children to start their working lives depressed because their aspirations can’t be realised.

 I’ve got friends who’ve been to Oxford who live with the same problem, they struggle to get jobs, they have to work for free for months just to get any kind of experience.